Designating a Provincial Fossil

 - Pacific Salmon - adopted as the fish emblem in 2013

-The fossil candidate that received the most votes is the Elasmosaur.
+The fossil candidate that received the most votes is the Elasmosaur (marine reptile).

-To officially add the Elasmosaur to the official emblems of B.C., Government will consider making an amendment to the Provincial Symbols and Honours Act.
+To officially add the Elasmosaur to the Provincial Symbols, Government will consider making an amendment to the Provincial Symbols and Honours Act.
 Next steps for this process are underway.